os-guy-original/my_galaxy_a26_journey/HOW_TO_ROOT.md

 > The method used below is to install a GKI (Generic Kernel Image).
 >
 > They'll be only used for testing purposes, starting from version 3.0.0 and KernelSU team states that there'll be no future release for GKIs.
->
-> The method shown below worked fine on this device, and it's the recommended way for fixing Play Integrity.

 - You need a GSI installed on your system.
 This method does and will not work on OneUI.
 [See how](HOW_TO_GSI.md).
 - You need to grab the `Anykernel3` version that matches your current kernel.
 Here are the [releases](https://github.com/tiann/KernelSU/releases/tag/v2.1.2).